A guide to becoming a Freemason in New Zealand

 Freemasonry is one of the world’s oldest and largest fraternal societies.
 It provides a code of living in today’s society based on moral and ethical standards.
 Freemasonry is an organisation of men who strive to live by the fundamental principles of integrity, goodwill and charity.
 It is a non-profit organisation that is heavily involved in supporting charity and community service.
 Freemasonry is a society that unifies men of high ideals, regardless of colour, creed or worldly status.

 What kind of charitable works are Freemasons involved in?

 Freemasons of New Zealand are involved with organisations who support the elderly, care for the young, inspire medical research, help those affected by natural disaster and much more.
 Specifically in New Zealand:

 - We give away tertiary scholarships to the value of over $200,000 each year

-- Sponsor The Royal Society of New Zealand’s annual video competition for secondary school students.
+- Sponsor The Royal Society of New Zealand’s Powering Potential programme for secondary school science students.

 - We support people in the community through special grants or a helping hand in times of need.

 - We arrange fundraising to support other community organisations.